dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1412: Children develop identities from their experiences.
+### T1412: Children develop their identities as they mature.

 |Support|
 |---|